bosunkim92/kikis-delivery-game/README.md

 * If the selection is  incorrect, then two cards that has been selected will hide its image again.
 * Player can make move until the life (heart) reaches 0.
 * If player founds all three target goal, then it levels up and game refreshes.

+Event Listeners will response to player's click on the card, and it will save player's selection as an array.
+Success match function will iterate through target list array and check if any of that target list contains player's selection.
+As all 3 goals met as the winning condition, level up function gets invoked and new game set begins.

 **Technologies Used:** _HTML, CSS, and JavaScript_